Sionna: An Open-Source Library for Next-Generation Physical Layer Research: Future extensions

 Listing~\ref{lst:raytracing} demonstrates the simplicity of invoking high performance ray tracing from within a Jupyter notebook.
-First, a scene is loaded from a scene file.
-A wide range of formats is supported.\footnote{\url{http://assimp.sourceforge.net/main_features_formats.html}} Then, an image of the scene is rendered, and a coverage map is displayed on top of it (see Fig.~\ref{Fig:RayTracing}).
+First, an integrated scene is loaded.
+Then, propagation paths between all transmitters and receivers are computed.
+Their configuration is not shown in this listing.
+Next, a coverage map is generated before it is rendered in the scene together with the propagation paths (see Fig.~\ref{Fig:RayTracing}).
 Finally, channel impulse responses between all defined transmitters and receivers are computed.
 These can be directly used for link-level simulations instead of a stochastic channel model.
-Beyond that simplicity, one can manipulate scene parameters from within Python and specify materials with MDL.
+Beyond that simplicity, one can manipulate many scene parameters, such as material properties, from within Python.